-The program content has been reviewed by the Oncology Nursing Certification Corporation (ONCC) and is acceptable for recertification points.
+The program content has been reviewed by the Oncology Nursing Certification Corporation (ONCC) and is acceptable for recertification points in the following areas:

-ONCC review is only for designating content to be used for recertification points and is not for CNE accreditation.
+Disclaimer: ONCC review is only for designating content to be used for recertification points and is not for CNE accreditation.
 CNE programs must be formally approved for contact hours by an acceptable accreditor/approver of nursing CE to be used for recertification by ONCC.
 If the CNE provider fails to obtain formal approval to award contact hours by an acceptable accrediting/approval body, no information related to ONCC recertification may be used in relation to the program.
-Have questions regarding the CPHON® ILNA Coding?
-Please visit the ONCC website or call them toll-free at 877.769.ONCC (US and Canada only)

-A staff member, volunteer, or family member who has an affiliation with a commercial company must declare that relationship in advance of involvement with an education activity that could be used as a forum to promote the interest of that company and its products.
+A staff member, volunteer, or family member who has an affiliation with a commercial company must declare that relationship in advance of involvement with an educational activity that could be used as a forum to promote the interest of that company and its products.
 There are no disclosures to report for this activity.